cwi-dis/iotsa/readme.md

 ```

 Provides a user interface at `/ntp` and a REST interface at `/api/ntp`.

 ### iotsaOta.h

 Allows Over-the-air reprogramming of a iotsa server.
 After ota-programming has been enabled the device will show up (for 5 minutes) in the Arduino IDE, menu _Tools_ -> _Port_, under the _Network Ports_ section.
 Select it, and press the checkmark on your sketch to upload.
+Requires _IOTSA_WITH_HTTP_ or _IOTSA_WITH_HTTPS_.

 ### iotsaRequest.h